Kahuna Laguna FAQ's

 Color-coded wristbands are required for water park access, and guests wishing to leave the park and return later will be readmitted with their wristband.
 Guests found giving their wristband to another person for entrance into the water park will be prohibited from re-entering the water park.

 IS THE PARK HEATED?

-The park is heated to 82 degrees, all year.
+The park is heated to 84 degrees (water at 82 degrees), all year.
 Kahuna Laguna’s 25-person hot tub is heated to 102 degrees.

 ARE THERE AGE OR HEIGHT REQUIREMENTS?